Delaware Hourly Paycheck Calculator

 How do I use the Delaware Hourly Paycheck Calculator?

 Enter hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, locality, and pretax/post-tax deductions.
-The calculator applies FICA, federal, Delaware state, and any local wage tax to estimate take-home with a clear breakdown.
+The calculator applies FICA, federal, Delaware state, and local withholding to estimate take-home pay with a line-by-line breakdown.

-Some municipalities may assess a local wage tax (for example, Wilmington).
-Many Delaware cities do not.
-Select the correct city in your estimate and verify the current rate and sourcing rules.
+Some municipalities, like Wilmington, may assess a local wage tax.
+Many cities do not.
+Verify the correct city and current rate.

-Use Delaware Form DE W-4A with your IRS W-4.
-Update after life changes (marriage, dependents, moving cities) and mirror the settings in the calculator for accuracy.
+DE W-4A works with your IRS W-4.
+Update after life changes and mirror the calculator for accuracy.

-Add overtime using the proper multiplier (typically 1.5× after 40 hours/week).
-Enter differentials, tips, and supplemental wages separately so the calculator recomputes federal, state, and local withholdings correctly.
+Enter overtime (1.5× after 40 hours), differentials, tips, and supplemental wages separately to ensure correct federal, state, and local withholding.

-Common reasons: different hours/tips, overtime, bonuses (supplemental withholding method), updated W-4/DE W-4A elections, benefits changes, or a locality change affecting a city wage tax.
+Possible reasons: hours/tips, overtime, bonuses, updated W-4/DE W-4A, benefits changes, or a city wage tax affecting withholding.

-Reported tips are taxable for federal, FICA, and Delaware state income tax, and may be subject to a local wage tax where applicable.
-Include tips for correct withholding and minimum-wage compliance when tip credits are used.
+Tips are taxable for federal, FICA, Delaware state income tax, and local wage tax where applicable.
+Include all tips to ensure compliance.

-Once wages exceed the federal threshold, employers must withhold Additional Medicare on the excess.
-There’s no employer match; it appears alongside regular Medicare on your pay stub.
+Applies above the federal threshold.
+No employer match; appears alongside regular Medicare on the pay stub.

 Are bonuses and commissions taxed differently?

-They are supplemental wages.
-Employers may use a flat federal supplemental rate or aggregate with regular wages; Delaware state withholding and any local wage tax also apply.
-Enter amounts separately to compare methods.
+Supplemental wages: flat federal rate or aggregate with regular wages; Delaware state and local taxes apply.
+Enter separately to compare methods.

 Yes.
-Multiply weekly hours by 52, add expected overtime/tips/bonuses, then run the estimate with your deductions and locality to see an approximate annual net total.
+Multiply weekly hours by 52, add expected overtime/tips/bonuses, then run the estimate with deductions and locality for annual net pay.

-“My DE take-home seems low—did a city wage tax kick in?”
+“My DE take-home seems low—did a city wage tax apply?”
 “Overtime vs. second job—what nets more?”
-“Best pretax mix to raise net?”
-“Flat supplemental vs. aggregate for bonuses?”
-“Semimonthly vs. biweekly differences?”
+“Best pretax mix to increase net?”

-“How to estimate take-home before accepting a job in Wilmington or Dover?”
+“How to estimate take-home for a Wilmington or Dover job?”
 “Gross vs. taxable vs. net pay?”
 “How do W-4 and DE W-4A interact?”
-“How do tips and commissions affect Delaware and any local taxes?”
+“How do tips and commissions affect Delaware and local taxes?”

 State List